- 2 and ⅔ cups All-Purpose flour (I used unbleached)

 2. In another small bowl, stir together the yogurt and the milk just until smooth.

-a stand mixer, using the paddle attachment, cream together the butter,
+3. In a stand mixer, using the paddle attachment, cream together the butter,

 sugar, and lemon zest for about 5 minutes, until smooth and light.
 Stop